-Figure 14.5: LR7 Phase 1B - 2033 Peak Hour Southbound Line Flows
+Figure 14.5: LR7 Phase 1B - 2033 Peak Hour Southbound Line Flows forecast on the service is seen at the Albert College Park (DCU) stop.

-Figure 14.6 below shows that on the southbound service for the Full Scheme, demand remains strongest at the Estuary, Pavilions, Airside and Dublin Airport stops, with a peak demand in excess of 2,200
+Figure 14.6 below shows that on the southbound passengers forecast at Estuary.
+The peak load, 6,240, service for the Full Scheme, demand remains strongest at the Estuary, Pavilions, Airside and Dublin Airport stops, with a peak demand in excess of 2,200